Visual-Craft/rest-base-bundle/README.md

 }
 ```
     "cause" field values:
-    - "unexpected_value" thrown if data fields have invalid values
+    - "unexpected_value" if data fields have invalid values
-    - "extra_attributes" thrown if request body have extra attributes
+    - "extra_attributes" if request body have extra attributes

 - InvalidRequestContentTypeException